bemanproject/task/docs/issues.md

 # General

-Non-trivial components can always improved in some way.
+Non-trivial components can always be improved in some way.
 The same is true for `std::execution::task`.
-If we wait until we have something everybody is satisfied with, we will hardly ever get anything at all.
+If we wait until we have something everybody is fully satisfied with, we will hardly ever get anything at all.
 The key question is whether the current specification works or if there are fatal flaws making it a bad choice.
 For the `task` proposal as it currently is, I see two questions: